An Evaluation of the Work of Charles Surrett on Preservation

 The Bible is more than sufficiently well preserved to permit argumentation like Paul’s.
 It need not be perfectly preserved for the Bible to hold together.
-As I wrote somewhere (I forget, and it’s late), God’s voice is powerful enough to speak over the mild static sometimes generated by textual variants in Hebrew and Greek.
+God’s voice is powerful enough to speak over the mild static sometimes generated by textual variants in Hebrew and Greek.

 Let God be true, but every man a liar; as it is written, That thou mightest be justified in thy sayings, and mightest overcome when thou art judged.

 I do not see in this verse an affirmation of perfect preservation unless you assume before coming to the text that divine inspiration demands perfect preservation.
 God can speak truly without giving us miraculously perfect preservation of his word.

 For ever, O LORD, Thy word is settled in heaven.